sonatype-nexus-community/deployment-reference-architecture/OpenShift/helm/nexus-repository-manager/README.md

 ### With Red Hat Certified container

+TODO: update doc to use the existing `secret.yaml` file & a custom values file.

 Red Hat Certified Container (RHCC) requires authentication in order to pull the image.
 To do this:

   1. [Create a Service Account](https://access.redhat.com/terms-based-registry/)